DK-Hostmaster/DKHM-RFC-AutoRenew/README.md

 All example XML files are available in the [DK Hostmaster EPP XSD repository][DKHMXSDSPEC].

-The proposed extensions and XSD definitions are available in the  [3.2 candidate][DKHMXSD3.2] of the DK Hostmaster XSD, which is currently a draft and work in progress and marked as a  _pre-release_.
+The proposed extensions and XSD definitions are available in version [4.0][DKHMXSD4.0] of the DK Hostmaster XSD, which is currently marked as a  _pre-release_.

+The referenced XSD version is not deployed at this time and is only available in the [EPP XSD repository][DKHMXSDSPEC], it might be surpassed by a newer version upon deployment of the EPP service implementing the proposal, please refer to the revision of [EPP Service Specification][DKHMEPPSPEC] describing the implementation.

 <a id="description"></a>
 ## Description